Ekklesia Series // When “Ekklesia” becomes “Church”

-The point of this section is to provide a fly-by of historical events that led us away from Christ’s original intent, causing us to misunderstand and misappropriate our assignment, which had an impact on both our functional identity and our mission.
+The point of this section is to provide a fly-by of historical events that led us away from Christ’s original intent, causing us to misunderstand and misappropriate our assignment, which has an impact on both our functional identity and our mission.

-This is not meant to be a thorough post on Church history but a capsulation of events leading up to the widespread removal of “Ekklesia” and the rise in popularity of the word “church.”
+This is not meant to be a thorough critique on Church history but a capsulation of events leading up to the widespread removal of “Ekklesia” and the rise in popularity of the word “church.”

 By shedding light on this, I hope to achieve a “wake-up call” to the body of Christ and an intentional realignment with our Lord’s original assignment, with the purpose of getting back on track with a fuller understanding and revelation of what the Lord wants to do on Earth.

 Christianity Legalized by the Roman Empire

 The original Ekklesia, beginning in the Book of Acts, expanded the gospel and influenced cities and nations until about 325 AD.
 Though it was oppressed and persecuted, the Ekklesia Christ had established could not be stopped.

 The Ekklesia was so influential in reaching cities and regions that in 325 AD, the Roman Emperor Constantine (whom, it has been said, became a Christian), legalized Christianity.
 During this time, the Nicene Creed was written, and great cathedrals began to be built.
 These cathedrals would eventually be called “churches”.